- Bob Gale telling us the story he and Bob Zemeckis came up with behind Doc and Marty's friendship.

 - Edna finds true love with Kid Tannen, and even becomes Einstein's dog walker.
 D'awwwwwwwww.

 - Even better, in the original timeline Kid was given a life sentence in prison.
-Here, he's managed to turn a new leaf, now living a normal life with Edna.
+Here, he's managed to turn over a new leaf, now living a normal life with Edna.

 - Young!Doc and his father making up for their behavior against each other and also finding out why Doc went into the past: to give Marty a McFly lineage book, from Seamus to present.